Docs

 Close the Loop

-When you mark a brief as Shipped, Circuit can notify the customers whose feedback drove it.
+When you mark a spec as Shipped, Circuit can notify the customers whose feedback drove it.
 See Working with Specs for the full send flow.

 Can't find what you're looking for?